Skip to content

 Make-Ahead and Storage

-Make-Ahead: You can make this soup up to 1 day ahead of time and I advise that you keep the bread separate from the soup until it is ready to be served.
+Make-Ahead: You can make this soup up to one day ahead of time, and I advise keeping the bread separate from the soup until it is ready to be served.

-How to Store: Keep covered and keep the soup separated from the bread and in the refrigerator for up to 4 days.
-This will freeze in the exact same manner for up to 3 months.
-Be sure that you thaw for 1 day in the refrigerator until it is thawed.
+How to Store: Cover and keep the soup separated from the bread in the refrigerator for up to 4 days.
+It will freeze in the exact same manner for up to 3 months.
+Be sure to thaw it for 1 day in the refrigerator until it is thawed.

-How to Reheat: Add the desired amount of soup into a small size saucepot and head up over low heat until hot.
-Likewise, you can heat it up in the microwave in a microwave-safe bowl.
+How to Reheat: Add the desired amount of soup to a small saucepot and heat over low heat until hot.
+Likewise, you can heat it in the microwave in a microwave-safe bowl.

 Chef Billy Parisi